ibm-cloud-docs/vpc/bs_snapshots_restore.md

 2. On the {{site.data.keyword.block_storage_is_short}} volume details page, select the **Snapshots and Backups** tab.
 A list of snapshots that were created manually or by backup policies is shown.
 3. From the list, click the snapshot name to go to its details page.
 4. From the **Actions** menu ![Actions icon](../icons/action-menu-icon.svg "Actions"), select **Create volume**.
 5. Define the new volume in the side panel.
 The information that you need to provide is the same as when you create a volume from the [list of snapshots](#snapshots-vpc-restore-snaphot-list-ui).
-See Table 1 for the details.
 6. When you're finished, click **Save**.
 The new volume is created.

 ### Creating volumes for a virtual server instance from a consistency group